reduxjs/redux/docs/Glossary.md

 type Reducer<S, A> = (state: S, action: A) => S
 ```

 A *reducer* (also called a *reducing function*) is a function that accepts an accumulation and a value and returns a new accumulation.
-They are used to reduce a collection of values down to a single value.
+They are used to reducing a collection of values down to a single value.

 Reducers are not unique to Redux—they are a fundamental concept in functional programming.
 Even most non-functional languages, like JavaScript, have a built-in API for reducing.
 In JavaScript, it's [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).